 We help pupils to develop an, ‘understanding of how citizens can influence decision making through the democratic process.’

-School council representatives, the leaders of Faith Council and members of the school’s Eco-Council are elected by pupils in the school.
+- School council representatives, Eco-Council and Reading Ambassadors are elected by pupils in the school.

-The principle of democracy is explored in the curriculum as well as during assemblies and special days, such as School Council elections.
+- The principle of democracy is explored in the curriculum as well as during assemblies and special days, such as School Democracy Day.

-Our curriculum covers British and world history including World War1, World War 2 and units on Black History when democracy has been threatened and how people reacted to it.
+- Our curriculum covers British and world history including a unit on Black History when democracy has been threatened and how people reacted to it.

 The Rule of Law

-Pupils are encouraged to exercise their freedom and are given guidance through PSHE, Online Safety and religious lessons on how to do this safely.
+- Pupils are encouraged to exercise their freedom and are given guidance through PSHE, RHE and Online Safety.

 Mutual respect and tolerance of those with different faiths and beliefs

-The school’s curriculum aims to develop understanding of the world.
-The RE and PSHE provide opportunities for pupils to develop tolerance and empathy towards those from different faiths, beliefs and cultures.
+- Our school curriculum aims to develop understanding of the world.
+The RE, RHE and PSHE schemes of work provide opportunities for pupils to develop tolerance and empathy towards those from different faiths, beliefs and cultures.

 - Pupils are encouraged to learn about and respect those from other faiths, cultural and racial backgrounds; this is supported across the curriculum, particularly in assemblies, worship, PSHE and religious lessons.